Hadryan/Music-Recommender-Engine-1/README.md

 ## EDA (brief)
 ![](images/genres_of_albums.png)
-This is the breakdown of the albums according to genre.
 ![](images/scores_of_albums.png)
-This is the summary of scores each of our albums in our dataset
+This is the breakdown of the albums according to genre and this is the summary of scores each of our albums in our dataset
 ![](images/chart1.png)
 ![](images/chart2.png)